mactul/powermake/documentation.md

 - if `executable_name` is None, the `config.target_name` is used with the extension given by the type of linker.
 - if `executable_name` is not None, his value is concatenated with the extension.

-- If `force` is True, the executable is re-created, even if it's up to date.
+- If `force` is True, the executable is re-created, even if it's up-to-date.
-- If `force` is False, the executable is created only if not up to date.
+- If `force` is False, the executable is created only if not up-to-date.
 - If `force` is None (default), the value of `config.rebuild` is used.

 Returns the path of the executable generated.